anitagraser/TimeManager/README.md

 * Dates must be according to the format mentioned above
 * Dates must accord to the Gregorian calendar
 * **The range of years is limited**.
 The exact range of manageable years is dependent on your platform.
 This is due to limitations in time.mktime.
+(Problems have been reported with dates before 1970.)
 * Limits to the size/resolution of the time frame size

 We currently don't support: